artefactual/archivematica-storage-service-docs/administrators.rst

   place files for staging purposes, for example ``var/archivematica/storage_service/rclone_staging``.
 * **Remote name**: Remote name for the rclone configuration to use with this Space.
-Must match value in environment variables, case-insensitive.
+Must match value in environment variables or config file, case-insensitive.
 * **Container/Bucket name**: Container or bucket name to use in configured remote (optional, depending on service being used via rclone).